 I spent time speaking with 12 of my bar owner friends and asked them the best bar promotions they ever ran, and I then I wrote an e-book called The BIG Black Book of Bar Promotions, which has 51 of the highest profit, crowd-gathering promotions in existence.

-But before you do that, let’s quickly discuss the reason you’re here, which is how absolutely essential it is to not only get new people into your bar/restaurant, but to get them to come back again.
+Now let’s quickly discuss the reason you’re here, which is how absolutely essential it is to not only get new people into your bar/restaurant, but to get them to come back again.

 If you haven’t heard of The Rule of Three in the bar/restaurant business, I’m going to give it to you right now, and I’d suggest you put your A.D.D in a headlock and pay attention because this rule is more necessary than cheese is to nachos.